bretlowery/flan/readme.md

 ### Feature Highlights

 1. It's fast, with speed enhancements like replay ability;
-2. It's real, generating its data in part from an example "template" log file you provide and using valid IPs and user agent combos that make sense;
+2. It's real, generating its data in part from one or more example "template" log file(s) you provide and using valid IPs and user agent combos that make sense;
 3. You can optionally preserve sessions and session semantics while obfuscating their original source;
 4. Use different traffic distributions in your generated files: normal (bell curve), even (random), etc. between start and end dates you specify;
 5. You can include bot traffic, or not;